bitcoin/bitcoin/contrib/guix/README.md

 - 2 or more logical cores
 - 4GB of free disk space on the partition that /gnu/store will reside in
-- 24GB of free disk space on the partition that the Bitcoin Core git repository resides in
+- 24GB of free disk space on the partition that the Syscoin Core git repository resides in

 > Note: these requirements are slightly less onerous than those of Gitian builds